 This site includes the online version of Encyclopedia Britannica and much more.

 Includes an online encyclopedia (Columbia House), dictionary, maps and several almanacs.

 Written collaboratively by volunteers.
 Most articles can be edited by anyone.
 Useful for preliminary info and especially for pop-culture topics, but use with caution.

-See how far your salary will go in various areas of the U.S. To compare cost of living in other countries, use the International Salary Calculator.
+See how far your salary will go in various areas of the U.S.

 Find translations of words in over 100 languages!
 Includes audio files for many words so you can also hear how they are pronounced.